Last updated on September 21, 2020

 How Much Can You Make?

-Can you make $1,000 a month as an Amazon affiliate?
+Can you make four figures a month as an Amazon affiliate?
 While Amazon is a top ecommerce company, it’s unlikely that you will make that amount or a significant income.
 Low commission rates and a 24-hour cookie will constrain your earnings and conversions.

 Some affiliates report making six-figures with Amazon Associates, but many of those claims are either outdated or untrue.
 At a 10 percent commission rate, you would need to sell $100,000 to earn $10,000.
 Selling that much while flirting with 24-hour referral periods and small commission rates leads to the highly improbable.
 Moreover, anyone who could covert that much would probably make more money selling products through Amazon FBA or using online store software like Shopify.
 Secondly, generating that much for Amazon only to take home a small part of the pie is a win-lose scenario (you end up as the loser).